 Andrew Cochran is a Canadian producer, writer, and educator.
 He is an instructor in communication techniques at the Faculty of Computer Science at Dalhousie University and publishes journalismAI.com, an online resource about ways artificial intelligence is contributing to the next transformation in journalism.

 As head of news strategy for CBC, Canada’s public broadcaster, he designed and directed the transformation to ‘mobile first’ for local services and managed the development of CBC’s first and third digital stations.
 Immediately before he was CBC’s regional director for Atlantic Canada.

 As founder of Cochran Entertainment, his production company supplied television and digital content to networks in several countries.
-He created the international children’s character, Theodore Tugboat, directed a multi-part documentary for PBS and Discovery on the founders of the internet, produced TV movies, and was an early originator of digital media for CBC, CTV, PBS, and others.
+He created and produced the international children’s character, Theodore Tugboat, directed a multi-part documentary for PBS and Discovery on the founders of the internet, produced TV movies, and was an early originator of digital media for CBC, CTV, PBS, and others.

 As a consultant, he has assisted with innovation, communication, and digital transformation for public, not-for-profit, and private sector clients.

 He has a research master’s degree in electronic commerce and has taught courses as a sessional lecturer in law (Entertainment Law, Information Technology Transactions), journalism (Business Fundamentals for Journalists, Emerging Business Models), and business (Export Marketing).
 He began working as a reporter in Halifax, then produced news programs at CTV in Toronto.
 His awards include EY Entrepreneur of the Year (communications) and an honorary DCL (King’s).